 The Company of Biologists and Jisc

-The Company of Biologists and Jisc are excited to announce a two-year pilot transitional open access (OA) agreement.
+The Company of Biologists and Jisc are excited to announce a two-year pilot open access (OA) Read & Publish Agreement.

 Matthew Freeman, Chairman of The Company of Biologists and Head of the Dunn School of Pathology, University of Oxford said:

-“We are thrilled to sign our first transitional agreement with Jisc.
+“We are thrilled to sign our first Read & Publish Agreement with Jisc.
 As a small not-for-profit publisher, the establishment of Read & Publish deals strengthens our support for the biological community and represents an important step in our open access journey.”

 The Company of Biologists is a not-for-profit publishing company dedicated to supporting and inspiring the biological community.
 We do this by: